Name: Joseph Pettet

 The Pettets lived in Morgan, Muskingum and Perry counties Ohio in

-reasonably large numbers by the 1850 census but very few primary documents
+reasonably large numbers by the 1850 census.
+Apart from some marriage

-Hughes, Thomas Pettit and Elijah Pettit.
-(Anyone's best guess at this time
+Pettit and Elijah Pettit.
+(Anyone's best guess at this time is that George

-is that George Hughes was either a stepson or son-in-law.)
-Son Elijah died
+Hughes was either a stepson or son-in-law.)
+Son Elijah died in the same

-in the same county only ten years later, leaving the following heirs: wife
+county only ten years later, leaving the following heirs: wife Leah,

-Leah, daughter Nancy, son Joseph and daughter Betsy.
+daughter Ann (Nancy), son Joseph and daughter Elizabeth (Betsy).

-It's an 1816 deed in Washington county, Ohio that ties Elijah's family
+An 1816 deed in Washington county, Ohio ties Elijah's family to the

-into the Morgan county Pettets.
-His son Joseph, who was born June 5, 1795
+Morgan county Pettets.
+His son Joseph, born June 5, 1795 sold the father's

-So, as of the 1816 deed, we can prove the following (leaving out "son"
+So, per the 1816 deed, we can prove the following, leaving out "son"

 Elias Pettit (-1789)